 Pros: Almost always dimmable, gives off a warm light, low cost, comes in a variety of sizes, voltages and wattages

-Cons: Only lasts one year, gets hot quickly, energy inefficient
+Cons: Many types are banned in the U.S., only lasts one year, gets hot quickly, energy inefficient

 Pros: Almost always dimmable, gives off white light color